nielssorensen/OpenEmu-wiki/Beta-Test-Notes.md

 # Other major known issues in this release:

-* Input - multiple controllers/players.
-When using multiple controllers, there is currently no way to switch which controller belongs to which player (issue 334).
 * Discontinued the Quartz Composer plugins originally included in earlier betas.
 Please know that currently they are discontinued to focus on the main app.
 We hope to return to their development in the future.
-In the meantime, we hope that the inclusion of Syphon is sufficient.
+In the meantime, we hope that the inclusion of [Syphon](http://syphon.v002.info/) is sufficient.
+* NeoGeo Pocket missing a controller graphic

 # Reporting Bugs